AlunRobinson/savu-lite/introduction.rst

 ----------------

 **savu-lite**
-is a minimal Savu installation designed to run on a local machine as a trial/training introduction to Savu.
+is a minimal Savu installation designed to run on a local machine installed miniconda 2 environment as an introduction to Savu.

   It will only run on a linux 64-bit computer; their is no provision for Windows, Unix, or Mac operating systems.
   No administrator priviliges are required to install.